 On one hand, black is thought to indicate darkness or evil.
 Though it's considered by some to be a depressing color, it is also an indicator of strength and riches.
 Black is ideal for graphic and brand design when you want to show contrast.
 It's also considered a cornerstone of professional attire - think a black suit with well-polished black shoes.

 And on the opposite end, we have white.
 Considered to have "heavenly" attributes, white promotes feelings of innocence and purity.
 You may have noticed how non-profit organizations use white in their graphic designs as it's a positive color tied to feelings of "pure" and "good".

 Purple - the color of royalty, power and magic.
 Purple is not only good for getting attention, but along with pink, is a good choice for products and services leveled at women.

 Green is a favorite for money, nature, growth and safety.
 Much like blue, green gives way to feelings of calmness and relaxation.
 A color which is also a personal favorite of health-oriented companies, you might have come across green on quite a few websites.

-Experiment generously to see which design best complements your financial and CPA business.
+Experiment generously with a logo maker to see which design best complements your financial and CPA business.
 But if you are stumped for more ideas, to tailor a brand identity for your business, refer to a professional designer who's years of experience in this field.